hechoendrupal/drupal-console-book/ja/commands/generate-form.md

 ## Available options
 Option | Details
 -------|-------------
---module | モジュール名
+--module | The Module name.
 --class | The form class name
 --form-id | The Form id
---services | コンテナからサービスを読み込む
+--services | Load services from the container.
 --config-file | Add a config file
---inputs | フォームへの入力を作成する
+--inputs | Create inputs in a form.
 --path | Enter the form path
 --menu-link-gen | Generate a menu link --menu-link-title | A title for the menu link